dining

 860-659-2568

-Ken’s Corner - This much-loved neighborhood landmark is the place to go for breakfast and brunch, with waffles, pancakes, French toast, omelets, crêpes, and Benedicts the name of the game — and their fresh raspberry and blueberry flapjacks loaded with berries (grown just down the street) amazing.
+Ken’s Corner - This much-loved neighborhood landmark is the place to go for breakfast and brunch, with waffles, pancakes, French toast, omelets, crêpes, and Benedicts the name of the game — and their fresh raspberry and blueberry flapjacks loaded with berries (grown just down the street) are always amazing.
 Even the potatoes that go into the home fries are local, making farm-to-table their signature style.
 And head back for lunch, too, because that’s when the grilled burgers and wraps, clubs, grinders, Reubens, soups, and salads are served, and they don’t get any tastier!
 Just be sure to bring your glasses and a good appetite because the menu offers not only standard favorites but a whole lot of awesome new creations and seasonal specials you’ll want to know about — and try.
 This is the kind of place where you don’t want to miss a thing.

 30 Hebron Ave., Glastonbury